jhipster/jhipster-lite/README.md

 - PostgreSQL, MySQL or MariaDB as Database
   - Liquibase or Flyway as Database Migration Tool
   - User and Authority tables (depending on Liquibase or Flyway)
-- MongoDB as NoSQL DAtabase
+- MongoDB as NoSQL Database

 Spring Cloud: